Lost Somewhere Between the Earth and My Home: 2017 Vinyl Reissue

 Jealous Butcher reissued the album May 5, 2017.
 Steve Fisk returned to mix the album for its first vinyl release.
-The initial 1,000 copies will be released on clear vinyl.
-The new pressing and future vinyl pressings include four bonus tracks: "Bitter Honey" and "234" from the original sessions, a previously unreleased version of their cover of Can's "Yoo Doo Right" predating the version on the album Butch and featuring both Daniel Keenan and Nels Cline on guitars, and a new song "Thank You For Giving Me Life" with Bozulich, Cline, Tutton, Fitzgerald and Moss as the lineup.
+The initial 1,000 copies were released on clear vinyl.
+The new pressing and future vinyl pressings include four bonus tracks: "Bitter Honey" and "234" from the original sessions, a previously unreleased version of their cover of Can's "Yoo Doo Right" predating the version on the album Butch and featuring Daniel Keenan and Nels Cline on guitars, and a new song "Thank You for Giving Me Life" with Bozulich, Cline, Tutton, Fitzgerald and Moss as the lineup.